REAL LOVE AND THE COLONOSCOPY (or, BE MY VALENTINE)

 —Michael Finnegan, from the 1985 film, Finnegan, Begin Again

 Forget the dinner, drinks, flowers and chocolate.
 (Okay, don’t forget the chocolate.)
-If you really want to bedazzle your Valentine, then offer to be his or her accomplice during their colonoscopy prep—like I did for Gene—
+If you really want to bedazzle your Valentine, then offer to be his or her accomplice during their colonoscopy prep, like I did for hubby, Gene.

-At 1:30pm Gene gulped Golytely like a shot of whiskey.
+At 1:30pm Gene gulped Golytely like an ice-cold beer on a hot day.

 “Golytely?
 Holly Golightly!
 Breakfast at Tiffany’s,” we chimed in unison.